 The Project is a LRT dual-track alignment, which will extend from the existing Metro Exposition Line at Crenshaw and Exposition Boulevards.
-The LRT line will travel 8.5 miles to the Metro Green Line Aviation/LAX Station and will serve the cities of Los Angeles, Inglewood, Hawthorne, and El Segundo, and portions of unincorporated Los Angeles County.
-The Project includes eight approved stations:
+The LRT line will travel 8.5 miles to the Metro Green Line Aviation/LAX Station and will serve the cities of Los Angeles, Inglewood, Hawthorne and El Segundo and portions of unincorporated Los Angeles County.
+The project includes six stations and two optional stations:

-- Crenshaw/ Exposition
+- Crenshaw / Exposition

-- Crenshaw/ Martin Luther King Jr. Bl.
+- Crenshaw / Martin Luther King Jr.

-- Crenshaw/Vernon (Leimert Park)
+- Leimert Park

-- Crenshaw/Slauson
+- Crenshaw / Slauson

-- Florence/West
+- Florence / West

-- Florence/La Brea
+- Hindry

-- Florence/Hindry - Aviation/Century
+- Aviation / Century